 The tabs in this box provide lists of databases by the type of information they provide: so if you want to look up a company or create a list of companies in a particular line of business, try the databases on the Companies tab; if you need to know more about an Industry or you need market research, try the resources on that tab, etc.

-The tabs are arranged (roughly! ;) by frequency of use: Company and Industry/Market Research information are usually what people are looking for most frequently; when more information is needed in either of those areas your next step should be to look for news or articles... etc. Make sense?
+The tabs are arranged (roughly!) by frequency of use: Company and Industry/Market Research information are usually what people are looking for most frequently; when more information is needed in either of those areas your next step should be to look for news or articles... etc. Makes sense?
 If you have suggestions, please let me know!

 Capital IQ - from S&P; data on public and private companies, M&A/financing transactions, public offerings, corporate executives, and more.
-Includes tools for financial statement analysis at the company and industry level.
+Includes tools for fundamental financial statement analysis at the company and industry level.
 AVAILABLE ONLY AT DESIGNATED WORKSTATIONS!
-There are 3 Capital IQ workstations in the Simon School Career Research Center (219 Gleason Hall), 3 in the Simon School IT Lab (4th floor Schlegel Hall), 1 workstation in the Simon PhD lab, and 1 in the Business & Gov't Information area of Rush Rhees Library (2nd floor).
+There are Capital IQ workstations in the Simon School Career Research Center (4th floor Schlegel), in the Simon School IT Lab, and in the Simon PhD lab.

 Additional databases to try for profiles of specific companies:

 Public Records Sites and Sources (for court records, business filings, etc.)